strategies and tools for taking medication

 I find it difficult to take my AEDs.
 Are different forms are available?

-Some AEDs come in different forms including tablets and capsules, liquids and syrups, sprinkles and granules (which can be added to food), and suppositories.
+Your specialist or pharmacist can tell you whether there are different forms for your AED.
+Some AEDs come as tablets, and capsules, liquids and syrups, sprinkles and granules (which can be added to food), and suppositories.
 Some AEDs are available as ‘slow release’ forms which release their active ingredient more slowly in your body than non-slow release forms.
-Slow release forms are usually taken once or twice a day.

 Some tablets can be crushed into a powder which might make them easier to take if sprinkled onto food or in a drink, and it may be worth asking your pharmacist if this is possible with your medication.
 You can buy tablet or pill crushers from some chemists and online or from ‘independent living’ shops.